 Eastern coyotes in New York City can be solitary or live in a family group consisting of parents and their young.
 Many of the coyotes currently living in the city can actually be traced back to the original group that first arrived in the Bronx, so they truly are multi-generational New Yorkers.
 As their families have gotten bigger, they have begun branching out into other boroughs—a situation that any city resident with a growing family can certainly relate to.

 Coyotes usually mate for life.
 The peak mating season is in late winter, from January to March.
 Coyote pups are born approximately two months later, in April and May.
 Pups are born blind and covered with short fur.
 Once pups are approximately 9 months old, they usually begin to disperse from their parents.
 Many public sightings occur during this time due to their increased visibility.
 In some cases, pups will stay behind and remain with their family groups for another year before leaving.

-In the wild, eastern coyotes usually live for one to three years.
-Some individuals have been documented as surviving for 6-10 years.
-Adult coyotes have no natural predators in New York City.
+In the wild, eastern coyotes usually live for six to eight years, though they often live much shorter lives in urban environments.
 Hunting, disease, and vehicle collisions are the major causes of death for coyotes.